-Stop bombarding yourself with the “I should be better” kind of expectation.
+Stop bombarding yourself with the “I should be better” kind of expectations.
 Get rid of all those self-deprecating thoughts.
 Simply accept yourself in the first place.

 9. Stop wanting others’ life and stuff

 Ignore the content on Instagram and Facebook, if you feel bad.
 Don’t crave or fantasize for someone else’s life.
-Once you give up that dissatisfaction, you won’t feel poorer.
-You won’t think that your life sucks.
+Once you give up that dissatisfaction, you won’t feel poorer or think that your life sucks.

 10. Stop waiting for the good times

 A perfect life could merely be an illusion that you use to find an escape from the reality.
 This is the moment, whatever it is, in which you can live.
-You can make it perfect if you want to as well.
+You can make it perfect if you want to.